-“I was leaking anywhere from $30 to 100, so fifty minutes to half an hour.
+“I was leaking anywhere from $30 to 100, so fifteen minutes to half an hour.
 I think you really underestimate how much you’re leaking at the bottom.
 For me I was doing a meal a day.”

 “I was leaving that money on the table, so I’m not even optimizing a process with money already there.
 It’s not like I’ll spend it here versus there, I’m just not collecting that money.“